Scoop (2006 film)

 Scoop is a 2006 romantic crime comedy film written and directed by Woody Allen and starring Hugh Jackman, Scarlett Johansson, Ian McShane and Allen himself.
 It was released in the United States by Focus Features on July 28, 2006.
 The film follows an American journalist and a magician being guided by the spirit of a reporter to investigate a British aristocrat who might be a serial killer.
-Scoop received mixed reviews from critics regarding its humor, but was a box-office success, grossing $39.2 million against a $4 million budget.
+Scoop received mixed reviews from critics regarding its humor, but was a box-office success, grossing $39 million against a $4 million budget.

 Plot

-Following the memorial service for investigative reporter Joe Strombel, Strombel's spirit finds himself on the barge of death with several others, including a young woman named Jane Cook who believes she was poisoned by her employer, Peter Lyman.
-Jane tells Strombel she thinks Lyman, a handsome British aristocrat with political ambitions, may be the Tarot Card Killer, a notorious serial killer of prostitutes, and that he killed her when she stumbled onto his secret.
-The Tarot Card Killer left a card on each murder victim's body.
+Following the memorial service for investigative reporter Joe Strombel, his spirit finds himself on the barge of death with several others, including Jane Cook, a woman who believes she was poisoned by her employer, Peter Lyman.
+Jane thinks Lyman, a British aristocrat with political ambitions, may be the Tarot Card Killer, a notorious serial killer of prostitutes, and he killed her when she stumbled onto his secret.
+The Killer leaves a card on each murder victim's body.

-Sondra Pransky is a beautiful but awkward American journalism student on vacation in London.
+Sondra Pransky is an American journalism student on vacation in London.
 Pransky attends a performance given by magician Sid Waterman, aka "The Great Splendini", and agrees to participate onstage.
 While in a booth known as The Dematerializer, Pransky encounters Strombel's ghost.
-The ghost has escaped the Grim Reaper himself to impart his suspicions of Lyman to a journalist who can investigate the story.
-Sondra decides to infiltrate Lyman's privileged world to find out if he truly is the dreaded criminal, enlisting Sid in the process and taking advantage of his powers of deception.
+The ghost escaped the Grim Reaper to impart his suspicions of Lyman to a journalist who can investigate the story.
+Sondra decides to find out if Lyman truly is the Killer, enlisting Sid in the process.

-Sondra catches Lyman's attention by pretending to drown near him at an exclusive club's swimming pool.
-When he rescues her, she introduces herself as Jade Spence, daughter of a wealthy oil family from Palm Beach.
-While Sid poses as her father, "Jade" begins dating Lyman.
+Sondra catches Lyman's attention by pretending to drown at an exclusive club's swimming pool.
+When he rescues her, she introduces herself as Jade Spence, daughter of a wealthy family from Palm Beach.
+While Sid poses as her father, "Jade" dates Lyman.
 Sondra is convinced Lyman is the murderer, but Sid finds it hard to believe.
-Sondra gradually falls in love with Lyman and begins to trust him.
-Sid meanwhile becomes less sanguine about Lyman as he notices more and more inconsistencies, especially after Sondra finds a Tarot deck hidden under a French horn in Peter's vault, a climate-controlled music room containing expensive antique musical instruments.
-Sid finally prevails upon Sondra to write a news story implicating Lyman, but the newspaper editor rejects the story because of Sondra's lack of proof.
-Throughout their investigation, Sid and Sondra have a relationship that is in turns friendly, paternal, and antagonistic—fueled largely by Sondra's annoyance that her smooth "Jade Spence" charade is being compromised by Sid's obnoxious attempts to act the part of a nouveau riche oil baron.
+Sondra falls in love with Lyman and begins to trust him.
+Sid meanwhile becomes less sanguine about Lyman as he notices more and more inconsistencies, especially after Sondra finds a Tarot deck hidden under a horn in Peter's vault, a music room containing antique musical instruments.
+Sid prevails upon Sondra to write a news story implicating Lyman, which the editor rejects because of her lack of proof.